By Request: To Sabbath or not to Sabbath? Pt. 2

 Paul affirms their unity with Christ through baptism and a circumcision of the heart.

-He presses more than once on the fact of their deliverance from and forgiveness of sins and our indebtedness to keep the law for such.
+He presses more than once on the fact of their deliverance from and forgiveness of sins.

 THEN after all this he says, THEREFORE